My Photo Stream and iCloud Photo Sharing limits

-iCloud limits the number of photos that can be uploaded to My Photo Stream or shared photo streams within a given hour, day, or month to prevent unintended or excessive use.
-Learn more in My Photo Stream and iCloud Photo Sharing.
+iCloud limits the number of photos that can be uploaded to My Photo Stream or shared albums within a given hour, day, or month to prevent unintended or excessive use.

 My Photo Stream upload limits

-The My Photo Stream limits below are established based on anticipated upload patterns.
-Currently, My Photo Stream upload limits are as follows:
+The My Photo Stream limits below are based on anticipated upload patterns.
+These are the My Photo Stream upload limits:

 - Uploads to My Photo Stream per hour: 1000 photos